-School devices for staff or students are restricted to the apps/software installed by the school, whether for use at home or school, and may be used for learning / working from home purposes.
+School devices for staff or students are restricted to the apps/software installed by the school, whether for use at home or school, and may be used for learning / school related work.

 All and any usage of devices and/or systems and platforms may be tracked.